-At the evacuation site, each classroom teacher/adult with students will hold up either the red or green side of their signal card.
-The green side indicates that all students are present and accounted for.
-The red sign indicates "missing students" or "need assistance."
+At the evacuation site, each classroom teacher/adult with scholars will hold up either the red or green side of their signal card.
+The green side indicates that all scholars are present and accounted for.
+The red sign indicates "missing scholars" or "need assistance."
 The card can be found in the Emergency Backpack in each classroom.

 A crisis that takes place at a school impacts the entire community and is likely to draw media attention.
 Ineffective handling of a crisis can endanger the welfare of all involved and negatively impact the school's public image with parents, teachers, school boards, and communities.
-Each Building Response Team must be prepared to contact the Managing Director of Communications.
+Each Building Response Team must be prepared to contact the Chief Communications Officer.

-Stephanie Lilavois, Managing Director of Communications - 212-360-3255
+Stephanie Lilavois, Chief Communications Officer - 212-360-3255